matloff/fasteR/README.md

 ### Please note again:

 * Nonpassive learning is absolutely key!
-So even if the output of an R command is shown here, run the command yourself in your R console, by copy-and-pasting from this document into the R console.
+So even if the output of an R command is shown here, run the command yourself in your R console, by copy-and-pasting from this document into the R console.  <span style="color:red">You will get out of this tutorial what you put in.</span>

 * Similarly, the **Your Turn** sections are absolutely crucial.
 Devise your own little examples, and try them!
 "When in doubt, Try it